Olgagr/Olgagr.github.io/_posts/2014-11-18-faster-rails-app-with-http-caching.markdown

 * we can set Array of objects or the object that responds to to_a message
 * finally, if nothig match (for example when the key is a string), the to_param method will be used

 If you are curious how the generated ETag value looks like, here is the example.
-For Book model cache key looks like this:
+For Book model cache key may look like this:

 {% highlight ruby linenos %}
 books/2-2014112812345